Top Uses for a Chef’s Knife and Why Every Kitchen Needs One

 Using a Chef Knife to Prepare Fruit

-A chef’s knife is going to be used for fruit in much the same way it is used for vegetables.
+Using a chef knife for fruit involves many of the same techniques used for vegetables.
 For some fruits, a smaller knife will do the job as well, but reaching for the chef’s knife will let you make quick work of many different tasks.
 It could be something as simple as cutting apple wedges for a snack, or it could be breaking down a few different fruits to make a colorful fruit salad.

 Using a Chef Knife to Prepare Herbs and Spices

 As you gain experience in the kitchen, you’ll find that using premade spice packages is just not the same as reaching for fresh ingredients.
 To prepare herbs and spices for your various dishes, the chef’s knife will again come in handy.
-It is the perfect tool to chop up some cilantro to top off a few tacos, and it can also break down fresh parsley to top off baked potatoes.
-Whatever your intention, keep your chef’s knife close at hand.
+It is the perfect tool for chopping up some cilantro to top off a few tacos or fresh parsley to top off baked potatoes.
+Whatever your dinner plans are, keep your chef’s knife close at hand.

 Using Different Parts of a Chef’s Knife

 Did you know that more than just the sharp side of the blade can be used to help you prepare delicious meals?
 With some experience, and a bit of creativity, you’ll discover that your chef knife can be used in many different ways – just be sure to get to know the different parts of a knife.

 There’s a reason why the tip of a chef’s knife comes to a sharp point – actually, there’s more than one, from preparing meats to baking treats!